Bike

 Rotating or flipping a bike is significantly easier with a smaller wheelset.
 To put it into perspective, the energy it takes to flip a dirt jumper versus a beefy DH bike is dramatically less.
 Why?
 It comes down to size; a dirt jumper is much easier to move around in the air.
 With that in mind, the riders opt for a smaller wheelset to make their hefty DH bike more nimble.
 Plus, smaller wheels roll slower, another advantage for controlling speed on a knife-edge ridgeline.

 As a result, most bikes have full 27.5-inch wheels, 26-inch wheels, or even a combination of both: 27.5 in the front and 26 in the back.
 Similar to suspension, the stiffer the tires, the better.
-While most recreational cyclists keep their tires at 18 to 28 PSI for tubeless tires, Rampage riders tend to run tires around 35 PSI—or higher.
+While most recreational cyclists keep their tires at 18 to 28 PSI for tubeless tires, Red Bull Rampage riders tend to run tires around 35 PSI—or higher.
 The high pressure helps keep a tire from blowing off a rim when hitting a landing, though it’s not always infallible.

 05